AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-6.md

    ```

-   **Line 3** registers the Sling Model to be tested, into the mock AEM Context, so it can be instantiated in the `@Test` methods.
+   **addModelsForClasses** registers the Sling Model to be tested, into the mock AEM Context, so it can be instantiated in the `@Test` methods.
-   **Line 5** loads resource structures into the mock context, allowing the code to interact with these resources as if they were provided by a real repository.
+   **load().json** loads resource structures into the mock context, allowing the code to interact with these resources as if they were provided by a real repository.
 The resource definitions in the file **BylineImplTest.json** are loaded into the mock JCR context under **/content**.

    **BylineImplTest.json** does not yet, exist, so let's create it and define the JCR resource structures that are needed for the test.

 3. Beneath the **core Module** `>` **test** create a new folder structure for **resources/com/adobe/aem/guides/wknd/core/components/impl**.
 This will hold any JSON files that represent mock resource structures.
 By convention, the resource structure follows the Java package structure to provide clarity around which JSON files support which tests.

     ![create a new resources folder](assets/chapter-6/new-resources-folder.png)

     *Right-click on core `>` Src `>` Test and select New `>` Folder*

 4. The JSON files that represent the mock resource structures are stored under **core/src/test/resources** following the same package pathing as the JUnit Java test file.